Skip to main content

 • Oral presentations.

-Examinations will take place at each stage of the course ranging from multiple choice and single best answer quizzes in year 1, through to short answer and essay questions in years 2 and 3.
+Examinations will take place at each stage of the course.
+These range from multiple choice and single best answer quizzes in year 1, through to short answer and essay questions in years 2 and 3.

 You'll also complete a clinical logbook and professional portfolio as part of the work-based learning component.
-This will involve completing assessments and collecting evidence that will collectively demonstrate your developing knowledge and skills.
+This will involve completing assessments and collecting evidence that demonstrates your developing knowledge and skills.

 Entry requirements